lukeklotz/peg-solitaire/README.md

 The UI is... functional.

 ## 🏆 Leaderboard
-Wouldn't it be cool to track top scores?
-Planning to hook up a database to show off those Peg Masters.
+I want to implement a database that shows who's completed the game.